-The "integrated system" concept is one where the final SCADA host system is really an integration of several different software packages, each dedicated to a particular system function.
-For example, front-end communications processors, a master station server, and console stations for the operators can together comprise the SCADA host system.
-The communications processors handle communications efficiently, the master station has responsibility for data applications, data archiving, data reporting and data distribution functions, and the consoles provide a user-friendly GUI interface for the operator.
+The integrated system concept is one where the selected host system is really an integration of several different software packages, each dedicated to a particular system function.
+For example, communications processors, a master station server, and console stations for the operators can together comprise the host system.
+The communications processors handle communications efficiently, the master station has responsibility for data applications, data archiving, data reporting and data distribution functions, and the consoles provide the user-friendly GUI interface for the operator.